leonjza/frida-boot/course/1-chapter-1/internals.md

 gef➤
 ```

-Next, let's dissassemble the `main` function and see what the machine code for it looks like.
+Next, let's disassemble the `main` function and see what the machine code for it looks like.

 ```bash
 gef➤  disas main